-To celebrate the achievements of this remarkable King — and explore his often cruel treatment at the hands of his doctors at Kew — a new display for 2020 will consider the real man behind the much-peddled myth.
+To celebrate the achievements of this remarkable King — and explore his often cruel treatment at the hands of his doctors at Kew — a new display for 2021, postponed from 2020, will consider the real man behind the much-peddled myth.

 Bringing together objects which reveal his diverse interests, from his world-famous library to his fascination with the natural world, the exhibition aims to challenge what we think we know about this complex and brilliant man.

 Among the items on display will be notes made by George's doctors and instructions for the King's care written by his daughter, Princess Mary.

 These will be contrasted with examples of the exquisite artworks he acquired for the Royal Collection and even a concert programme in his own hand, revealing his lesser-known passion for the arts.

 Image: King George III's waistcoat, made in 1819.
 This waistcoat was probably one of the last items of clothing the King wore before his death in January 1820